✈️

 For help choosing the right vehicle size for your family, see our Car Rental Guide →

 📅 Book 6+ months out.
 Hotels and Airbnbs sell out fast, especially June–August.
-Prices spike closer to the date.
+Prices spike closer to the date — especially anything near the glacier lagoon or Snaefellsnes.

-🌌 Request a Northern Lights wake-up.
-Ask your hotel to call your room if lights appear overnight.
-Fosshotel did this for us — priceless.
+🌌 Request a Northern Lights wake-up call.
+Ask your hotel to ring your room if the lights appear overnight.
+Fosshotel did this for us — and it’s one of those moments you’ll never forget.

-👶 Pack layers, always.
-Weather changes fast.
-Even in summer, kids need fleece and a waterproof layer at every stop.
+🧥 Pack layers, always.
+Weather changes fast — even in summer.
+Every kid in our group needed a fleece and waterproof layer at every single stop.
+Don’t assume “it’s August.”

 Leave a Comment